kenfj/rag-chat-app/README.md

 * All works locally
   - Ollama llama3.1 for local LLM
   - Azure AI Search Emulator for local search
+* LiteLLM
-* LiteLLM as a adaptor for various LLM
+  - as a adaptor for various LLM
 * minimal sample code
   - backend is Python FastAPI
   - frontend is plain html (instead of React stuff)
+  - two types: simple response and stream response like ChatGPT

 ## Quick Start